MarmiteDefontes/repository-structure/README.md

 # Name-of-the-Font

 Description of the font goes here.
-Start with a very short presentation line (the kind you would use on Twitter to present your project for example), and then add as much details as necessary :-) Origin of the project, idea of usage, concept of creation… But also the design space (number of masters, axes, character sets, etc).
+Start with a very short presentation line (the kind you would use to pitch your project to someone for example), and then add as much details as necessary :-) Origin of the project, idea of usage, context of creation… But also the design space (number of masters, axes, character sets, etc).

 Add images!